glui2/flickr-recent-images/README.md

     - create a close button should also be generated and appended to `<body>` that destroys the `<img>` element and the close button itself, removing it from the DOM, and re-enables scrolling.

 - Form validation
-  - depending on future additional features, some input validation and sanitation maybe required
+  - depending on future additional features, some input validation and sanitation may be required

 - State management
   - As the application increases in complexity, a state manager such as VueX maybe required, but for the purpose of this exercise it was not required as there were not many states that needed to be managed.

+- Responsive Design
+  - The focus of this project was primarily to demonstrate functionality, but in future as the application is developed the responsiveness will need to be considered for various devices.

+- Error handling
+  - A catch function needs to be added to the axios API calls, in order to handle situations where error codes are returned (eg if the Flickr server isn't reachable)